-It's Halloween!
-Let their imaginations run wild with a frightening feast and ghoulish games that will have them screaming with delight.
+It's Halloween, so it's time to party!
+Let young imaginations run wild with a frightening feast and ghoulish games that will leave them screaming with delight.

-Run a few silly contests for awards like, 'biggest witch's nose', 'best broom' or 'scariest fingernails' so that everyone wins a little prize.
+At your party you can run a few silly contests for awards like 'biggest witch's nose', 'best broom' or 'scariest fingernails' so that everyone wins a little prize.
 Great homemade giveaways include these eerie eyeball cake pops, toffee popcorn bark or squeamish squares.

-Try spicing up traditional apple bobbing by adding some milk and food dye into the mix to make it frogspawn green or blood-curding red.
+Try spicing up traditional apple bobbing by adding some food dye to the mix to make it frogspawn green or blood-curdling red.
 You could also add edible glitter and fake spiders to turn it into a witch's potion or a giant's blood bath.
-Whoever bobs the most apples in a limited space of time could win a small party bag of treats to take home.
+Whoever bobs the most apples in a limited amount of time can win a small party bag of treats to take home.

-If you are looking for something a little less scary, then how about a hunt for a ghost ship's treasure chest, you could scatter clues attached to gold chocolate coins around the house leading to a hoard of ghostly goodies like cheap costume jewellery or bags of popcorn or golden coins.
+If you're looking for something a little less scary, go on a hunt for a ghost ship's treasure chest – you could scatter clues attached to gold chocolate coins around the house leading to a hoard of ghostly goodies like cheap costume jewellery or bags of popcorn.